VCCRI/NDD_multiomic_study_2025/README.md

 - **`mae_analysis.sh`** - Monoallelic expression (MAE) analysis pipeline for identifying parent-of-origin expression bias
 - **`prs_pipeline_pgs-calc.sh`** - Calculates polygenic risk scores for neurodevelopmental and psychiatric traits using pgsc_calc

-## Usage

-Each script contains usage examples in comments.
-Input file formats and parameters are documented within each file.

 ## Citation

 If you use this code, please cite: